bluezald/web-dev-tools/Docker/README.md

 >Docker solves the infamous “it works on my machine” problem.
 Containers run the same wherever you start them!

+- Containerization is an approach of running applications on an OS such that the application is isolated from the rest of the system.
+- Docker is what enables us to run, create and manage containers on a single operating system.

 ## Dockerizing
 - Dockerizing an application is the process of converting an application to run within a Docker container.